 You have recognized that the new culture has much to offer.
-You find differences valuable and important.
-You are able to function in both cultures with confidence.
+You find differences valuable and vital.
+You can function in both cultures with confidence.

-It is important to realize that cultural shock is quite normal and temporary.
+It is important to realize that culture shock is quite common and temporary.
 However, here are some things that might help you to minimize those effects:

-- Obtain as much information about the country, people and culture as possible - Keep in mind that this is a normal experience - Keep in touch with your family and friends - Have familiar things around you that have a personal meaning - Make friends with local students and other international students - Talk to people in your department and/or faculty - Contact the Charles University International Club (www.esncuprague.cz) - Play sports, go to the cinema, relax - You might also consider contacting the Psychological Counselling Centre for International Students
+- Obtain as much information about the country, people and culture as possible - Keep in mind that this is a common experience - Keep in touch with your family and friends - Have familiar things around you that have a personal meaning - Make friends with local students and other international students - Talk to people in your department and faculty - Try to join some Charles University student club or association - Play sports, go to the cinema, relax - You might also consider contacting the Psychological Counselling Centre for International Students

-Even though cultural shock may be a very tiresome period, it also has positive effects.
+Even though culture shock may be a very tiresome period, it also has positive effects.
 Studying abroad can be a significant learning experience.
 You will meet many new people, make new friends and see your own culture from a new perspective.
-You might even find a great many customs, ways of doing and saying things, and personal attitudes which you will enjoy and miss after you get back home.
+You might even find a great many customs, ways of doing and saying things, and personal attitudes, which you will enjoy and miss after you get back home.